mlcommons/medperf/docs/mlcube_models.md

 This template was built thought to work out of the box.
 Follow the next steps:

 1. Clone the repository.
-2. Change the current directory to the repository:
+2. Change the current directory to the repository with

    ```bash
    cd mlcube_examples
    ```
-3. Create and activate a virtual environment:
+3. Create and activate a virtual environment using
    ```bash
    conda create -n venv_mlcub python=3.7 -y # change to your prefered python version
    conda activate venv_mlcub